About FinEX Asia

 Consumer credit is everywhere today, but typically, the U.S. market enjoys the strongest consumer-credit ecosystem:

-Though U.S. consumer credit is an attractive asset class, a number of access hurdles remain for Asian investors:
+Though U.S. consumer credit is an attractive asset class, several access hurdles remain for Asian investors:

 Intimidating Onboarding process

-Any investor wanting to invest in U.S. consumer credit has to onboard themselves with the marketplace lenders and each platform’s onboarding requirements are different.
+Investors wanting to invest in U.S. consumer credit must onboard themselves with the marketplace lenders and each platform’s onboarding requirements are different.
 Onboarding processes such as Know-Your-Customer (KYC)/ Anti-Money Laundering (AML), as well other due diligence can be time consuming and costly

 Risk of Platform Concentration